 What are Fetch and Telstra TV?

 Fetch and Telstra TV are entertainment bundles wrapped in neat little packages no bigger than a small DVD player.
-They give you the ability to make your living room a lot smarter by funnelling your streaming services and free-to-air TV channels through the box, which can be controlled by a TV remote; you also get the option to pause live TV, rewind, record and stream in 4K HDR.
+They give you the ability to make your living room a lot smarter by funnelling your streaming services and free-to-air TV channels through the box, which can be controlled by a TV remote; you also get the option to pause live TV, rewind and fast-forward, along with record content on the Fetch TV.

 What does Fetch include?